 - using recyclable and biodegradable packaging

 We are still learning the best ways to reduce our carbon footprint and plastic waste.
-If you have ideas, we would love to hear from you at firstname.lastname@example.org!
+If you have ideas, we would love to hear from you on instagram @summerdogfarm or email us at firstname.lastname@example.org!